pipelight/pipelight/CONTRIBUTING.md

 If you feel the need to tweak the code and contribute, just do it!

 Everything subsidiary as style and reusability will come after.

+## Help

+You will find READMEs detailing the inner of the project crate.